-A day without sunshine is like a day without outrage . . . and I always know just where to go to find some.
+A day without sunshine is like a day without outrage . . . and I always know just where to find some.

-Coffee in one hand, notebook and pen in the other, I sit, either reading the newspaper or browsing news sites on the Internet.
-I am coiled like a snake ready to pounce on my prey; some bit of unfairness, some indignity that never takes very long to wander past.
+Coffee in one hand, notebook and pen in the other, I sit, reading the newspaper or browsing news sites on the Internet.
+I am coiled like a snake ready to pounce on my prey; some bit of unfairness, some indignity that never takes very long to show up.

 My brows clutch and meet in anger.
 A growl rumbles in my throat and my heart beats just a bit faster.

 My fingers tighten around my pen and I begin scribbling madly, scratching out every word I can think of that relates to music, orchestras, flutes.
-My pen moves like a possessed planchette, the pointer on a ouija board.
-It seems powered, guided in its search, by someone or something other than myself.
+My pen thrashes like a possessed planchette, the pointer on a ouija board, powered in its search, by someone or something other than myself.